veekaybee/veekaybee.github.io/content/blog/2022-11-10-learning-ml.md

 When I started thinking of learning as a process that involves going extremely wide on core fundamentals, then going deep and building links across fundamentals, it made it the process a LOT more manageable.

 Here's a concrete example: Let's take the idea of the graph data structure.
 Here's a small, friendly graph.
-(This is actually a binary search tree, but let's roll with it for now.)
+(This is actually a binary tree, but let's roll with it for now.)

 ```
         5